Ayfri/PIXI-Extended/README.md

 ## Documentation

-The documentation is automatically generated and updated from the code.
+The documentation is automatically generated and updated from the code.<br>
 [You can find it here.](https://ayfri.github.io/PIXI-Extended/index.html)